alysivji/talks/code-smell--if-statements/github_summary/README.md

 ## Explaination of Code

+### Overview of Files

+- `a` is MVP
+- `b` is trying to change MVP, it's slightly painful and a bit messy
+- `c` is stage 1 of the refactor
+- `d` is what it looks like after the refactor is complete
+- `e` shows how easy it is to make changes by adding a class (Single Responsibility Principle FTW)
+- `f` is the final version from production

 ### Conditional Logic

 #### MVP

 When we first attack this problem, it makes sense to do it sequentially:

 - use requests to fetch data from the GitHub API, see [`toolbox.py`](toolbox.py)

 [TODO]